PGCE Teacher Training in Essex. Choosing the right course for you

 - An honours degree from a university in Great Britain or Overseas, or an ordinary degree with 300 credits, of which 60 must be at level 6, or a qualification recognised as equivalent to a degree;

-- You must have passed the professional skills tests in English and Maths prior to beginning the assessment;
+- If you are planning to be assessed before 1st April 2020 you must have passed the professional skills tests in English and Maths prior to beginning the assessment.
+Any candidates undertaking assessment after this date will not need to pass the skills tests;

 - You must have taught in at least two schools or Early Years settings, across the whole age range choosing from ages 3-7, 5-11 or7-14.